 Start your day with a nourishing breakfast of chai oatmeal topped with sauteed pears.
 Almond milk is infused with chai tea, which is then used to cook creamy oats.
 Syrupy sauteed pears sweeten the oats while adding a serving of fruit.

-Since then, I've gotten past overpriced drinks with 32 grams of sugar.
+Since then, I've developed a need for more caffeine in my Starbucks order.
 But chai is still one of those nostalgic foods I just adore.
-My go-to cold weather drink is a hot chai tea made with unsweetened almond milk and a touch of honey, or most recently, with a homemade vanilla cashew milk.
+My go-to cold weather drink is a hot chai tea made with unsweetened almond milk and a touch of honey.

 Looking to switch up my standard oatmeal with nuts and fruit, in a moment of inspiration, I decided to cook my oats in almond milk infused with chai tea.
 Fantastic life decision.
 A warm bowl of oats is already pretty warm and comforting breakfast, but the Indian spices take it to a whole new level.
 The syrupy, caramelized pears are icing on the cake.